mreso/serve/examples/Huggingface_Transformers/README.md

 `python Download_Transformer_models.py`

 This produces all the required files for packaging using a huggingface transformer model off-the-shelf without fine-tuning process.
-Using this option will create and saved the required files into Transformer_model directory.
+Using this option will create and save the required files into Transformer_model directory.

 #### Setting the extra_files